What Debugging a CORS Error Taught Me About Problem-Solving

 Debugging my first major CORS issue taught me lessons that went way beyond headers:

-- Understand before fixing → don't blindly copy-paste solutions
+- Understand before fixing → avoid copy-paste fixes

 - Reproduce the problem → confirm where it breaks